Financial Empowerment: Spreading throughout the Nation—and within CUSSW!

 “The biggest challenge in developing a course on this topic for social work students,” said Sun, “is getting the word out.”

-The course has been taught only one time before (last spring), and students may not be aware of it yet, she said, while stressing that the CUSSW Field Department will be offering two Social Enterprise Administration (SEA) placements next year in her office at the Department of Consumer Affairs, for which the course is a pre-requisite.
+The course has been taught only one time before (last spring), and students may not be aware of it yet, she said, while stressing that the CUSSW practicum Department will be offering two Social Enterprise Administration (SEA) placements next year in her office at the Department of Consumer Affairs, for which the course is a pre-requisite.
 The course can also serve as a general elective for either first- or second-year students.

 In particular, they are receptive to the idea that the training can open doors to many employment opportunities.
 “Someone who receives this training can do anything!” said Professor Sun.
 She went on:

 Social workers who are versed in asset building and financial counseling can better serve any low-income client with whatever issue is at hand, whether it is to stabilize youth aging out of foster care, help people stay in their homes by preventing eviction, or transition formerly incarcerated individuals back home.

 But social workers can also choose to specialize in financial empowerment.
 They can work in banks or credit unions designing products and services for low-income individuals.
 They can work for municipalities such as with NYC OFE to design financial counseling programs.
 They can work for nonprofit organizations that specialize in providing financial education.
 They can work for the federal government such as with the Consumer Financial Protection Bureau to monitor and regulate debt collection agencies and credit reporting bureaus.